 The Rev. Jose Eugenio Hoyos was studying architecture in his native Colombia when he received the calling to become a priest.

-So he headed to seminary and learned about constructing bridges between people and building houses of worship in the spiritual sense.
+So he headed to seminary and learned about constructing bridges between people and building houses of worship in the spiritual, rather than literal, sense.

 "God called me to be an architect of souls," Hoyos said.